 So, what makes it an Irish Potato Soup?
 It’s typically called that because it can be made using affordable ingredients and ingredients grown on the farm.
 I was able to harvest the potatoes, onion, celery, and parsley from the garden so it really only required a few simple items I picked up from the store.

 Now, it’s not a traditional Irish Potato Soup because I garnished it with cheese and bacon.
 Why?
-Well, frankly it’s because cheese and bacon are damn delicious and I like it on my soup.
+Well, frankly it’s because cheese and bacon are damn delicious and I like it in my soup.
 Traditional Irish Potato Soup only garnishes with parsley or other herbs.
-So how about you garnish your way and I’ll garnish mine?

 I’m sharing the recipe below assuming that you’re using bacon as a garnish.
 If you’re not using bacon then read the recipe notes for the bacon grease substitution.